Keffals: Internet career

-Harassment campaigns
+As a target of harassment

 August 2022 swatting incident

 On August 5, 2022, Sorrenti was swatted and arrested after an email was sent to members of the London, Ontario city council claiming to be Sorrenti with an intent to kill her mother and members of the London City Council.
 The incident, that she believes to be a hate crime, led to computers and phones being confiscated by police.
 She said the London Police Service had used her deadname during the arrest, as well as in the wellness check on her mother.
 Sorrenti claimed the police, talking to Sorrenti's mother, misgendered Sorrenti by referring to her as her mother's "son".
 According to the London police, any use of Sorrenti's former legal name was based on records of prior interactions with the police and not deliberate disrespect.
 CBC News reported that the chief of the police department said he would review how she was treated by officers.
 The swatting came after another earlier attempt had taken place through the Toronto Police Service; according to Sorrenti, the London Police Service was not aware of this previous attempt due to lack of correspondence with the Toronto Police Service.
 The London Police Service drafted reforms for its treatment of transgender suspects after the incident.

 Following the incident, Sorrenti told Global News that "I'm not backing down.
 I know that the work I do is incredibly valuable, and ...
 I have [trans] people almost every day saying they came out to their families because of me".
 Jagmeet Singh, leader of the New Democratic Party, responded to the situation in a tweet saying "Trans folk, and especially trans activists, deserve the freedom to make themselves heard.
 Not to be doxed and swatted, arrested at gunpoint and deadnamed repeatedly.
 No one deserves this."

 In December 2022, an internal investigation by the London Police Service into the August swatting incident found no evidence Sorrenti had been deadnamed audibly by officers, with the LPS stating they have the video and audio evidence to confirm this.